 Meaning and History

-The brand logo was created in the MATLAB program.
-The original shape, based on a mathematical algorithm, was generated using the “membrane” command.
-She had several versions that have been used for 20 years.
+The brand logo was created in MATLAB.
+The original shape, generated by a mathematical algorithm, was created using the “membrane” command.
+She had several versions that had been used for 20 years.
 But it became the official emblem relatively recently.
-Then the symbol of the registered trademark appeared next to it.
+Then the registered trademark symbol appeared next to it.

 What is MATLAB?

 MATLAB is shorthand for Matrix Laboratory.
-This is the name of a set of interconnected modules used as a medium for technical calculations.
+This is the name of a set of interconnected modules for performing technical calculations.
 This mathematical software is intended primarily for scientists and engineers.

-Lights from an invisible light source hit the figure.
+Light from an invisible source hits the figure.
 The mirror surface reflects bright rays.
 A metallic gradient creates this effect on an orange background.
-The copyright holder allows monochrome versions if the low-resolution print cannot accurately reproduce the full-color logo.
+The copyright holder permits monochrome versions when a low-resolution print cannot accurately reproduce the full-color logo.

 Font and Colors

 The company name is written to the right of the L-shaped membrane.
 All letters in the word “MATLAB” are capitalized, but “M” is larger than the rest.
-The font is built with sharp, sweeping lines and long serifs.
+The font features sharp, sweeping lines and long serifs.
 The base color is light blue.

 FAQ